salty-horse/ibus-uniemoji/README.md

 The list of candidates that appears in the drop-down includes several bits of information:

-* If the character has an "emoji shortname" (provided by EmojiOne), the shortname will appear first in the result, surrounded by colons.
+* If the character has an "emoji shortname" (provided by JoyPixels), the shortname will appear first in the result, surrounded by colons.
 A shortname is also a good indication that the candidate has an graphical representation, which will be replaced by an actual image on some clients (such as Twitter.com).
 * If your search query matches an alias, the alias will be shown in square brackets.